The Bar of England and Wales is very internationally orientated.

 interests of the Bar and the rule of law abroad in the following

 Strengthening links with overseas bar associations and international legal bodies

 The Bar Council has close links with bar associations in other jurisdictions and is a member of the Council of European Bars and Law Societies, the International Bar Association, the Commonwealth Lawyers Association, the International Council of Advocates and Barristers, and the International Criminal Bar.
-We work actively with these and other bodies to develop international rules and standards for the profession, as well as providing networking opportunities at their conferences.
+It works actively with these and other bodies to develop international rules and standards for the profession, as well as providing networking opportunities for barristers at their conferences.